RFID Hotels: Why is RFID Important for Morden Hotels?

 RFID, or Radio Frequency Identification, is wireless technology.
 It’s used to identify objects and people via electromagnetic signals.
 It transmits the tag’s identity in digital data embedded in radio waves.
 RFID is like a barcode or magnetic stripe that can be read remotely and wirelessly.

-An antenna interacts with a reader application, sending and receiving information through radio waves from an antenna embedded on an RFID tag.
+An antenna interacts with a reader application, sending and receiving information through radio waves from an antenna embedded in an RFID tag.
 The tag can then transmit this information to the reader via its antenna.

 There are many advantages of using this technology in a hotel, one of which is that it allows for more effective and efficient inventory management.